More About Us

 The National Association for the Education of Young Children (NAEYC) is a professional membership organization that works to promote high-quality early learning for all young children, birth through age 8, by connecting early childhood practice, policy, and research.
 We advance a diverse, dynamic early childhood profession and support all who care for, educate, and work on behalf of young children.

-The association comprises nearly 60,000 individual members of the early childhood community and more than 300 regional Affiliate chapters, all committed to delivering on the promise of high-quality early learning.
+The association comprises nearly 60,000 individual members of the early childhood community and 50 regional Affiliate chapters, all committed to delivering on the promise of high-quality early learning.
 Together, we work to achieve a collective vision: that all young children thrive and learn in a society dedicated to ensuring they reach their full potential.

 Leadership and Professional Development